Let’s talk respirators!

 The 99.97% figure is for *incoming* air.
 Most models of elastomeric respirator do not, by default, filter outgoing air.
 However, there are several mitigating factors:

-- Some newer respirator models, such as this version (not all versions) of the GVS Elipse, have filtered outflow, though I have not had a chance to try any of these myself.
+• Some newer respirator models, such as the MSA Advantage 900, have filtered outflow, though I have not had a chance to try any of these myself (edit: see the postscript for more info).

-- Other models, such as the 3M 7502 that I use, have a right angle in the valve.
+• Other models, such as the 3M 7502 that I use, have a right angle in the valve.
 The original point of this is to direct your breath downward so that it doesn’t fog up your glasses (and it *is* very helpful for that!), but the right angle also catches some of the droplets.
 To improve it further, I tape a layer of cloth over the valve.
-(Two layers of cloth causes too much breathing resistance to be feasible; I’ve heard of people clipping out pieces of N95 to use for this, and hope to try it soon.)
+(Two layers of cloth causes too much breathing resistance to be feasible; I’ve heard of people clipping out pieces of N95 to use for this, but found it to be likewise too high-resistance.)

 Some people think they look funny, though people in 2019 would have told you masks looked funny too.